Follow along and create your own Value Ladder as I show you how I designed my personal one.

 I’ve learned A LOT from Alex, the book Clockwork (great book btw,) and James Friel about building a business…

-Now, there are five criteria that I analyze my business on, and this is how I determine what to build next in my value ladder…
+And this is how I determine what to build next in my value ladder…

 Ohh!
 What’s up?